aquasecurity/starboard/docs/cli/index.md

 # Overview

 Starboard CLI is a single executable binary which can be used to find risks, such as vulnerabilities or insecure pod descriptors, in Kubernetes workloads.
-By default, the risk assessment reports are stored as [custom resources][crds].
+By default, the risk assessment reports are stored as [custom resources].

 To learn more about the available Starboard CLI commands, run `starboard help` or type a command followed by the `-h` flag: